grkn/netflix-conductor-basics/README.md

 Please download docker before using this application.
 After installing docker, then docker-compose up will start conductor-server.

+conductor-ui added to docker-compose.yaml. you can access by typing http://localhost:5000 for visualization

 # Spring Boot App

 Please run Application class and start the application.